Pre-eclampsia is a serious disorder of pregnancy characterised by high maternal blood pressure, protein in the urine and severe fluid retention.

 Pregnancy and Blood Pressure

-Routine blood pressure and urine protein check up during antenatal care done is for the early detection of a condition known as pre-eclampsia, also known as pre-eclamptic toxaemia, or just toxaemia.
+Pregnancy and Blood Pressure Routine: blood pressure and urine protein check up during antenatal care is conducted for the early detection of a condition known as pre-eclampsia, also known as pre-eclamptic toxaemia, or just toxaemia.

 Pre-eclampsia is a serious disorder of pregnancy characterised by high maternal blood pressure, protein in the urine and severe fluid retention.
-It is a fairly common complication of pregnancy, and one to two per cent of cases are severe enough to harm the lives of both the mother and the unborn child.
+It is a fairly common pregnancy complication, and one to two per cent of cases are severe enough to harm the lives of both the mother and the unborn child.

 There is no cure for the condition, except delivery of the baby.